jiaxing-liu/jiaxing-liu.github.io/_posts/2022-05-23-Using-spack-in-an-old-version-CentOS.md

 . /home/jxliu/software/spack/share/spack/setup-env.sh
 ```

-You can adding the above shell scripts to `~/.bashrc` file.
+You can add the above shell scripts to the `~/.bashrc` file.